wqking/eventpp/doc/heterogeneous.md

 In the homo-classes, `Prototype` is a single function type such as `void ()`.
 In the heter-classes, `PrototypeList` is a list of function types in `eventpp::HeterTuple`, such as `eventpp::HeterTuple<void (), void (std::string), void (int, int)>`.
 Note: Ideally it would be better to use `std::tuple` instead of `eventpp::HeterTuple`, but the problem is that the tuple is instantiated in HeterEventDispatcher which cause compile error that function type can't be instantiated.

+## Differences between heterogeneous classes vs homogeneous classes

+1. Heterogeneous classes has both overhead on performance and memory usage.
+Usually event system is the core component in an application, the performance is critical.
+2. Heterogeneous classes can't have the same API interface as homogeneous classes, because some APIs are impossible or very difficult to implement in heterogeneous classes.
+3. Heterogeneous classes doesn't support eventpp::ArgumentPassingAutoDetect.
+That means the event in the argument can't be detected automatically.